Field theories of active particle systems and their entropy production: #1

 one can show that

 so that $\IntStar(0)=\lim_{\Deltat\downarrow0}\IntStar(\Deltat)=\lim_{\Deltat\uparrow0}\IntStar(\Deltat)=0$, and

 The interaction vertices in \Erefs{pair_vertex1} and \eref{pair_vertex2} of the type

 are in fact of the form $\IntStar(\Deltat)$ with $n=2$ even when \Eref{interaction_example} seems to contain \emph{two blobs}.
 However, the dash-dotted vertical line, which represents the interaction potential, is not a propagator $\propto\omega^{-1}$ and has no frequency dependence.
-In \Eref{interaction_example} we show the two blobs suggestively as if located inside a large, faintly drawn blob.
+In \Eref{interaction_example} we show the two blobs suggestively as if located inside a large, faintly drawn blob, which is the blob to count as one.